ujjwalguptaofficial/osnft-doc/docs/tokenomics.md

 In order to interact with users - the creators can run quiz games and reward them with OSD.
 There can be many quiz games but currently in ROADMAP is -

-1. Asking questions and right answerer will ge the reward.
+1. Asking questions and right answerer will get the reward.
 This help creators increase the awareness of the project.